Langevin diffusions on the torus: estimation and applications: Toroidal diffusions

-\begin{prop} Assume $\{\bTheta_t\}$ is obtained from the wrapping of a Langevin diffusion $\{\bX_t\}$ with drift (\ref{eq:lange}) given by a strictly positive toroidal density $f$.
-Assume that the second derivatives of both $f$ and the entries of $V$ are locally uniformly H\"{o}lder continuous, and $V$ is $2\pi$-periodical.
-Then $\{\bTheta_t\}$ is the unique toroidal time-reversible diffusion that is ergodic with stationary density $f$ and constant $V$. \end{prop} \begin{proof} The ergodicity and time-reversibility follows from Theorem 10.1 in \cite{Kent1978} using the compactness, flatness and global coordinates of the torus.
-The uniqueness follows from Theorems 4.2 and 6.1. \end{proof} If the diffusion coefficient is constant, the toroidal Langevin diffusion becomes
+\begin{prop} Assume $\{\bTheta_t\}$ is obtained from the wrapping of a Langevin diffusion $\{\bX_t\}$ with drift \eqref{eq:lange}, given by a strictly positive toroidal density $f$.
+Assume that the second derivatives of both $f$ and the entries of $V$ are H\"{o}lder continuous, and that $V$ is $2\pi$-periodic.
+Then, for the given $V$, $\{\bTheta_t\}$ is the unique toroidal time-reversi\-ble diffusion that is ergodic with stationary density $f$ and squared diffusion coefficient $V$. \end{prop} \begin{proof} We provide a sketch.
+The time-reversibility with equilibrium density $f$ follows from Theorem 10.1 in \cite{Kent1978} using the compactness (makes $\{\bTheta_t\}$ conservative), flatness, and global coordinates of $\mathbb{T}^p$.
+The equilibrium distribution is also the (unique) sdi, so $\{\bTheta_t\}$ is ergodic.
+To show the uniqueness, note that by Theorem 6.1 \textit{ibid} a time-reversible diffusion must have an equilibrium density $u$ and be $u$-symmetric, where necessarily $u=f$.
+By Theorem 4.2 \textit{ibid} (and its proof) the only way a diffusion with a given $V$ can be $f$-symmetric is if its drift is \eqref{eq:lange}. \end{proof} As a consequence, any time-reversible toroidal diffusion with stationary density $f$ and $V(\bx)=\bSigma$ is of the form

-where $\bSigma$ is a covariance matrix.
-The diffusions considered in the paper are of this type.